igorsvee/react-relay-isomorphic-example/README.md

 Then navigate to [http://localhost:3000](http://localhost:3000)

 TODO:
-refractor code related to the auth feature
+- refractor code related to the auth feature
+- add https